apu52/Travel_Website/README.md

 <br>

 <h2>Overview📌</h2>
-<p> Here is a project on front-end Web Development.This repository contains my project on a Travel Website ✈️ using HTML and CSS .
-It contains the landing page of a travel tour company website👨🏻‍💻.We often search for many travel destinations here and there, so here it is🚤.I welcome you all to contribute to this repository and make it a grand project.
-So, what are you waiting for??🤔Just jump into it after reading the guidelines📚.</p>
+<p>This repository contains my project on a Travel Website✈️ using HTML, CSS and JavaScript.
+It features a landing page for a travel tour company website.
+Finding the perfect travel destination can be a challenge.
+This project aims to streamline that process🚤.
+We welcome all contributions to make this a fantastic resource for travelers.
+Jump in and contribute to this grand project!
+Read the guidelines📚 and get started building!</p>

 <h2>Live Project -- https://apu52.github.io/Travel_Website/</h2>
 <h2>Features</h2>